 If a tenant dies in one of your rental properties it is imperative that you act quickly, professionally, and take all the necessary steps to assure your rights and protections.
 In the event that the deceased is the sole leaseholder, your involvement will be necessary to help repossess the property in a timely manner.
 In many cases, you’ll need to adhere to state regulations in addition to federal ones.
 Keep in mind that even though the leaseholder is dead, that doesn’t mean the lease invalid.
 The legal terms of a lease continue until their end date or until the executor of an estate voluntarily releases their hold on the rental property.

 Your communication with the executor of the lease should begin immediately after you are informed of the tenant’s passing.
 The only time this gets complicated is when the body is not found for some time or you are the one to discover it.
 If you discover the body, you’ll need to first communicate with law enforcement.
 In the event of a timely or medically-induced death, their presence will be minimal.
 However, many unfortunate landlords are forced to perform damage control in the event of a homicide or prolonged investigation.
-Since a situation such as this could take days or months to complete and would require an entirely different course of action, it is best to seek legal council.
-For the For the most part, we’ll focus on how to hand a straightforward death of a tenant.
+Since a situation such as this could take days or months to complete and would require an entirely different course of action, it is best to seek legal counsel.
+For the most part, we’ll focus on how to hand the straightforward death of a tenant.

 While police will reach out to the deceased’s next of kin, you’ll need to obtain the name and contact information of the estate executor.
 Oftentimes, this person is listed as the emergency contact on the rental agreement.
 If not the case, law enforcement can help arrange for you to be in communication with the next of kin.

 Once you identify and reach out to the next of kin, or else whoever is handling the deceased’s estate, you’ll want to get a written statement of death.
 Be sure that this notice includes contact information for the executor of the lease.
-This notice serves as an official 30-day notice in regard to making payments on the outstanding lease.
+This notice serves as an official 30-day notice in regards to making payments on the outstanding lease.

 Let the executor know their rights and responsibilities.
 Moreover, willingly provide copies of the lease and information regarding a payment due date.
 Upon notice of the tenant’s death, the estate usually has a timeframe of 30 days to pay for rent.
 Depending on the details of the lease, the security deposit may be garnished to pay for missed payments.
 While it may be your priority to regain your property and account for losses, it is important to remember the people you are dealing with have just lost a loved one and probably have little to no experience handling an estate.
 Gentle reminders are often needed to guide things into place.
 Initial noncompliance may be, in fact, a result of emotionally burdened decision making.